Sergey Malov (linguist)

-Sergey Efimovich Malov (Серге́й Ефи́мович Ма́лов; 28 January 1880, Kazan - 6 September 1957, Leningrad) was a Russian Turkologist who made important contributions to the documentation of archaic and contemporary Turkic languages, classification of the Turkic alphabets, and the deciphering of the Turkic Orkhon script.
+Sergey Yefimovich Malov (Серге́й Ефи́мович Ма́лов; 28 January 1880, Kazan – 6 September 1957, Leningrad) was a Russian and Soviet Turkologist who made important contributions to the documentation of archaic and contemporary Turkic languages, classification of the Turkic alphabets, and the deciphering of the Turkic Orkhon script.

 Biography

 Malov studied at the Kazan Theological Academy.
 He later graduated from the Petersburg University in Oriental Languages.
-During his school years, he was drawn to the circle of Baudouin de Courtenay and attended Nechaev's course for Experimental Psychology.
-S.E.
+During his school years, he was drawn to the circle of Baudouin de Courtenay and attended Nechayev's course for Experimental Psychology.
 Malov majored in Arabic, Persid and Turkic languages.
 Early in his career he studied the Chulym Turks.
 After graduation he worked as a librarian in the Museum of Anthropology and Ethnography, affiliated with the Russian Academy of Sciences.

-For the Foreign Ministry, S.E.
-Malov studied languages and customs of Turkic peoples living in China (Uyghurs, Salars, Sarts, and Kyrgyz).
+For the Foreign Ministry, Malov studied languages and customs of Turkic peoples living in China (Uyghurs, Salars, Sarts, and Kyrgyz).
 He collected various rich materials about folklore and ethnography, made musical records, and acquired precious ancient manuscripts, including the most important work of medieval Uyghur Buddhist literature - the Uyghur manuscript of the Golden Light Sutra, later published in cooperation with Vasily Radlov.

 In 1917, Malov became a professor in Kazan University and a director of Numismatic collection.
 Simultaneously he studied the ethnography and dialects of the Volga Tatars, being one of the first to investigate the Mishar dialect of the Tatars.

-In 1921, Sergey Malov was behind the idea of renaming the Xinjiang Turkic to Uighur at the Tashkent Conference.
+In 1921, Malov was behind the idea of renaming the Xinjiang Turkic to Uighur at the Tashkent Conference.

-In 1922, Malov returned to Petrograd (former Saint Petersburg) and was elected a lecturer in the Petrograd University.
-He continued working in Leningrad (former Petrograd) universities, museums, and research, and Oriental and Linguistic institutes of the USSR Academy of Sciences.
-As a University Professor and Dean of Turkic philology, S.E.
-Malov taught Chagatai, Uzbek, Oirot, and other languages, as well as the linguistics of ancient Turkic monuments.
+In 1922, Malov returned to Petrograd and was elected a lecturer in the Petrograd University.
+He continued working in Leningrad universities, museums, and research, and Oriental and Linguistic institutes of the Academy of Sciences of the Soviet Union.
+As a University Professor and Dean of Turkic philology, Malov taught Chagatai, Uzbek, Oirot, and other languages, as well as the linguistics of ancient Turkic monuments.
 In 1929, Malov published his discovery of the Talas script, a third known variant of the old Turkic "runiform" alphabet.